 On March 13, 2007, LNG Holdings, as borrower, and PEPL and Trunkline LNG, as guarantors, entered into a \$455 million unsecured term loan facility due March 13, 2012 (2012 Term Loan).
-The interest rate under the 2012 Term Loan is a floating rate tied to a LIBOR rate or prime rate at the Company's option, in addition to a margin tied to the rating of PEPL's unsecured senior funded debt.
-At March 31, 2007, the interest rate was 5.98 percent, including a credit spread of 62.5 basis points over LIBOR.
-The proceeds of the 2012 Term Loan were used to repay approximately \$455 million in existing indebtedness that matured in March 2007, including the \$200 million 2.75 percent Senior Notes and the LNG Holdings \$255.6 million term loan.
+The interest rate under the 2012 Term Loan is a floating rate tied to a LIBOR rate or prime rate at the Company's option, in addition to a margin tied to the rating of PEPL's senior unsecured debt.
+The proceeds of the 2012 Term Loan were used to repay approximately \$455 million in existing indebtedness that matured in March 2007, including the \$200 million 2.75% Senior Notes and the LNG Holdings \$255.6 million term loan.
+See Note 6 - Derivatives Instruments and Hedging Activities for information regarding interest rate swaps on the 2012 Term Loan.

 The Company's notes are subject to certain requirements, such as the maintenance of a fixed charge coverage ratio and a leverage ratio, which if not maintained, restrict the ability of the Company to make certain payments and impose limitations on the ability of the Company to subject its property to liens.
-At March 31, 2007, the Company, based on the currently most restrictive debt covenant requirements, was subject to a \$274.1 million limitation on additional restricted payments including dividends and loans to affiliates, and a limitation of \$302.9 million of additional secured or subsidiary level indebtedness or other defined liens based on a limitation on liens covenant.
-The Company is also subject to a limitation of \$374.1 million of total additional indebtedness.
-At March 31, 2007, the Company was in compliance with all covenants.
+At June 30, 2007, the Company, based on the currently most restrictive debt covenant requirements, was subject to a \$383.7 million limitation on additional restricted payments including dividends and loans to affiliates, and a limitation of \$306.3 million of additional secured or subsidiary level indebtedness or other defined liens based on a limitation on liens covenant.
+The Company is also subject to a limitation of \$465 million of total additional indebtedness.
+At June 30, 2007, the Company was in compliance with all covenants.

-At March 31, 2007, the Company had scheduled payments of \$11.8 million, \$746.6 million, \$60.6 million, \$40.5 million, nil and \$771.3 million for remainder of 2007, the years 2008 through 2011 and in total thereafter, respectively.
+At June 30, 2007, the Company had scheduled payments of \$15.4 million, \$300 million, \$60.6 million, \$40.5 million, nil and \$1.20 billion for the remainder of 2007, the years 2008 through 2011 and in total thereafter, respectively.

-Retirement of Debt Obligations
+Capital Expenditure Cash Requirements and Retirement of Debt Obligations

-The Company plans to refinance or retire its \$746.6 million of debt maturing in 2008 with proceeds from one or a combination of (i) new public debt or equity offering(s); (ii) bank financings; (iii) operating activities; and (iv) existing credit facilities.
-The Company is in the preliminary stages of planning for the refinancing of debt coming due in 2008.
-While an inability to repay these obligations would cause a material adverse change to the Company's financial condition, the Company reasonably believes that it has the ability to refinance these obligations within the required timeframes, although there can be no assurances that the anticipated refinancings will occur.
+The Company plans to meet its 2007 cash requirements and refinance its \$300 million of debt maturing in 2008 with proceeds from one or a combination of the following sources: (i) new public debt; (ii) investments, loans or advances from Southern Union affiliates; (iii) bank financings; and (iv) operating activities.
+If the Company were unable to refinance these obligations, it would cause a material adverse change to the Company's financial condition.
+However, the Company reasonably believes that it has the ability to refinance these obligations within the required timeframes, although there can be no assurances that the anticipated refinancing will be completed on terms satisfactory to the Company.